Culturally-Informed Care

 Cultural Competence in Mental Health Care

-Although high-quality is essential for all clients, therapist trainees may lack adequate foundational training in diversity issues.
+Although high-quality mental health care is essential for all clients, therapist trainees may lack adequate foundational training in diversity issues impacting their clients of color.
 For example, while many graduate programs require various electives in different areas of psychology, not all require diversity coursework.
 Newly implemented national training standards have attempted to address this issue, however, the quality of such training varies.
+As such, we have been working improve the ability of clinicians to deliver anti-racist mental health care.

 • Cultural Humility and Respect for Different Ways of Knowing